 Just as we like to see teeth last for your entire life, the goal with implants is to see them last for the rest of your life.
+Just like teeth, implants can develop gum disease if we don’t look after them, so good homecare remains as important as ever.
 Crowns, whether they are on teeth or implants, can wear out over the years but are straightforward to replace.
 Most implants are for the long term, provided that you look after them with regular homecare and professional dental care.

 Dental implants are changing the way people live!
 With dental implants, people are rediscovering the comfort and confidence to eat, speak, laugh, and enjoy life.

 Drs.
 Holden and Afshar are general dentists who practice implant placement and restoration, and while most implant patients come to us by referral, you do not need a referral to see us.
 Contact us today to find out if implants are right for you.